cloudant/CDTDatastore/doc/query.md

 # Finding documents with Cloudant Sync

-This query engine is inspired by MongoDB's query implementation, so users of MongoDB should feel at home using it in their mobile applications.
+Cloudant Query is inspired by MongoDB's query implementation, so users of MongoDB should feel at home using it in their mobile applications.

-The aim is that the query you use on our cloud-based database works for your mobile application.
+The aim is that the query you use on Cloudant works for your mobile application.

-This query engine is meant to replace our previous [indexing/query][1] solution which will be removed from this project repository shortly.
+This query engine replaces our previous [indexing/query][1] solution which will be removed from this project repository shortly.
 The functionality provided by this query engine already exceeds that of the previous solution.

 [1]: https://github.com/cloudant/CDTDatastore/blob/master/doc/index-query.md